suzyslocum/algorithmic_trading_bot/README.md

-# Module 14 Challenge Assignment
----

-## Create and Optimize an Algorithmic Trading Bot
+# Create and Optimize an Algorithmic Trading Bot

+*Module 14 Challenge Assignment *

 ---

 ## Overview of the Analysis